StarDylan/AI4SARWiki/AI4SAR/Index.md

 2. Enrich the Real-Time Data with External Data Sources
 3. Apply AI to the Enriched Data to Improve Search Outcomes

+- Roles bring in information
+- Instead of trying to create a system to bring in all these sources of data
+	- We want a flexible solution to plug in more and more components.
+- Distill fountain of data into human comprehensible
+	- Into plans + facts of interesting data
+	- So human equivalents can have
+	- Resource management person
+- Stress + Unfavorable conditions that experienced people overlook various things
+	- Lists are imperfect to the situation and not adoptable to situations
+- Learning approaches have difficulties due to quality of data

+- Chris (very responsive) + Gary (Has other things going on) (via email)
+	- Good

 ## Project Details
 - [[Requirements]]